 If you have benefited from her outspoken support of affordable housing and economic development in needy neighborhoods, you know that.

 If you are a food critic whose rave review of Mama Dip’s cooking was easier to write than your name, you know that.

-If you are one of the many that had a brush with the law who was hired by Mama Dip for a chance at a new start, you know that
+If you are one of the many that had a brush with the law who Mama Dip hired for a chance at a new start, you know that.

 If you are a person of modest means who found success emulating the example of a 60-ish African American who became a self-made, world-famous food luminary, you know that.